NPMinhQuan1506/Tech-Forge/A_SDLC_Scrum_docs/0. AgileScrum/UserStories.md

 As a learner, I want to view available learning tracks (e.g., C#, Python, JavaScript, Algorithms, Design Patterns) so that I can choose my learning path.

 ### US-02 – View Tutorials by Language & Topic
-As a learner, I want to explore tutorials by programming language, design pattern, system design, or algorithm so that I can focus on specific areas.
+As a learner, I want to explore tutorials by programming language, design pattern, system design, algorithm or technology sharing blog posts so that I can focus on specific areas.

 ### US-03 – Read Structured Tutorials
 As a learner, I want to read tutorials with clear sections, examples, and visuals so that I can easily understand technical topics.